Wind turbine and solar panels

 The Permitting Game

-So you want to build an energy project, eh?
+So you want to build an energy project?

 Here's the thing about building stuff: it costs money.
 And people generally don't spend money unless they expect to make it back, plus some.